MicrosoftDocs/mixed-reality/mixed-reality-docs/Labs/Setup.md

 ![](img/Serial.png)

-Multiple Kinect for Azure devices can be connected to your computer!
+Multiple Azure Kinect DK devices can be connected to your computer!
 We'll first start by finding out how many, or if any are connected at all using the [`k4a_device_get_installed_count`](https://review.docs.microsoft.com/en-us/azurekinect/api/k4a-device-get-installed-count) function.
 This function should work right away, without any additional setup!

 ```C
 uint32_t count = k4a_device_get_installed_count();